canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/create-your-own-core-image.md

 Duration: 1:00

 We are going to build an image for the [Intel Joule] device.
 Including extra snaps compared to the default provided Intel Joule Ubuntu Core image.
 The same techniques can be replicated on any other devices.

-We are going to create your own authority keys, making the snap store aware of them, create and sign your model assertion before building your image.
+We are going to create your own **authority keys**, making the snap store aware of them, create and sign your **model assertion** before building your image.

 This document will walk you through all the steps to build an image for a device family.
 You will learn how to:

 ### What you’ll learn